magdalenaboch/academic-website/content/authors/admin/_index.md

 ### Short Bio
 I am a postdoctoral research fellow at the [Cognitive Neuroecology Lab](https://users.ox.ac.uk/~xpsy0353/), University of Oxford, UK.

 **My research focuses on understanding brain diversity, driven by the central question of what makes us social**.
-Through a comparative framework, I aim to uncover the fundamental principles underlying the neural mechanisms of social behaviour across diverse mammalian species while also investigating the factors that drive differences in brain organization.
-I study this by non-invasive comparative research with humans, dogs and other carnivoran species, with the ultimate goal of expanding this framework to a wide range of mammalian species and lineages.
+Using a comparative framework, I aim to uncover the fundamental principles underlying the neural mechanisms of social behaviour across diverse mammalian species, while also exploring the factors that drive differences in brain organization.
+By integrating multiple non-invasive neuroimaging modalities, I investigate the evolution, structure, and function of the social brain, gaining insights into how social behaviours emerge.

+Currently, my work focuses on humans, dogs, and other carnivoran species, with the ultimate goal of expanding this approach to encompass a broad range of mammalian species and lineages.

 **Key research terms:**
 social cognition & behaviour, evolution of the social brain, human-animal relationship, non-invasive comparative neuroscience, neuroimaging methods, open (neuro)science